 SQL Monitor is a web application that runs in your browser.
-It does not require anything to be installed on the SQL Servers you want to monitor.
+It doesn't install anything on the servers you want to monitor.
+It comprises three components:

-The Base Monitor is a Windows service that continuously monitors your SQL Servers
+- The base monitor is a Windows service that monitors your SQL Servers.

-The Data Repository is an MS SQL Server database that stores all the data collected by the Base Monitor service
+- The data repository is a SQL Server database that stores all the data collected by the base monitor.

 Click in the installation wizard to read more about a SQL Monitor component or installation option.